hyperledger/aries-acapy-tools/README.md

 Multi-tenancy in ACA-Py when using Askar has different characteristics.
 Askar does not have a wallet scheme that exactly matches the `MultiWalletSingleTable` mode with multi-tenanted agents in Indy-SDK.
 The simple multi-tenancy case for Askar more closely resembles the `DatabasePerWallet` setup of the Indy SDK.

 Askar supports the concept of profiles where each profile represents a different user.
 This mode of operation strictly follows a "managed" wallet style in which the owner of the ACA-Py instance can decrypt and use every Askar Profile contained in its Askar Store.
 The strategy to migrate such a database will translate the `MultiWalletSingleTable` setup into Askar Profiles, where each wallet corresponds to a row in the profiles table.
 Since this strategy is intended only for the wallets that were subwallets in a multi-tenanted agent, it does not preserve the unique keys for each wallet in the Indy-SDK setup, as shown in the [diagram](#mwst-as-profiles-key-diagram).
 Instead, the store key for all Askar profiles is derived from the wallet key of the base wallet in Indy-SDK.
 The database of a multi-tenanted agent that uses the `MultiWalletSingleTable` mode is migrated using the `MwstAsProfiles` strategy described [below](#mwst-as-profiles).

+After migration using the `mwst-as-profiles` strategy, the base wallet will be in one database and the subwallets will be in another database.
+Both databases have the same store key.
+This reflects the setup that would have been created if the wallets had originated in an Askar database using the multi-tenancy with the Askar profile manager.

 ##### MWST as profiles key diagram
 ![MWST as profiles](mwst-as-profiles.png)